Foxicution/repo-review/README.md

 src contains main runner code.

 other files are for streamlit app integration until we finish frontend with FastAPI and Jinja.

+To run it type `uvicorn frontend.app.main:app --reload` and open localhost `http://127.0.0.1:8000` in your browser